dylan-profiler/visions/paper/paper.md

 ## Research purpose and Contributions

-The need to capture semantic and physical type distinctions has been a key challenge facing the development of pandas 2.0 where tight coupling has limited type-level expressivity for users and lead to code complexity where type inference heuristics are expanded to support multiple divergent needs [pandas2-docs].
+The need to capture semantic and machine type distinctions has been a key challenge facing the development of pandas 2.0 where tight coupling has limited type-level expressivity for users and lead to code complexity where type inference heuristics are expanded to support multiple divergent needs [pandas2-docs].

 `visions` was designed to be used by researchers and practitioners to experiment with more flexible data workflows.
 The package aims to make defining and relating data types simple while maximizing expressive capability.
 This enables users to define, relate, modify and share types to solve data tasks and has direct applications to exploratory data analytics (EDA) problem such as those found in [@pandasprofiling] where the appropriate statistics for data of different types varies greatly.
 It further paves the way for exciting future opportunities to identify and understand semantically useful data abstractions across a variety of potential domains.

-`visions` builds on `pandas` [@mckinney2010data] and `numpy` [@van2011numpy] for physical types.
+`visions` builds on `pandas` [@mckinney2010data] and `numpy` [@van2011numpy] for machine type representations.
 Other work has created specific semantic data types for pandas, namely `cyberpandas` ([1], [2], [3]) and `geopandas` [@kelsey_jordahl_2019_3545747].
 Moreover, `networkx` [@SciPyProceedings_11] is employed to construct type relation graphs.